Wealth

 Dividends are monetary or stock returns paid from companies to their shareholders.
 They are usually a fixed-dollar amount per share and paid out quarterly (though some companies offer stock dividends like extra shares).
 From the company’s perspective, if their business is doing well and they have more money than they want to invest in growth, they can give that money to their shareholders as a dividend.
 Some investors like dividends because it allows them to make income from their investments.

-When you receive a dividend you have a choice of either having your brokerage receive it as cash (which will sit in your account unless you invest it) or reinvesting it in the stock or fund that paid it to you.
-This decision can have consequences — if your dividends sit in cash they wouldn’t be able to compound so I typically like to reinvest dividends I receive!
+When you receive a dividend, you have a choice of either having your brokerage receive it as cash (which will sit in your account unless you invest it) or reinvesting it in the stock or fund that paid it to you.
+This decision can have consequences — if your dividends sit in cash, they wouldn’t be able to compound, so I typically like to reinvest dividends I receive!

 You’ll have to research which companies and funds offer dividends.
 As you’re researching, remember dividends can count as income and may cause you to owe income tax!